Skip to content

 MS and Ph.D.
 Committee: Students should discuss with their advisor who to ask to be on their committee toward the end of their first academic year in preparation for scheduling their first annual meeting.
 Advanced degree committees consist of at least four members.
 One is the studnt’s major professor (advisor), two are other UC Merced faculty members in the grad group (one of whom is appointed as Chair who helps run the meetings and fills out the annual meeting paperwork), and one is from outside the grad group (external member).
 This external member may be a regular or adjunct faculty member from any university or an individual who has special expertise and qualifications.
 Note that the external member of the committee does not need to be determined until scheduling the qualifying exam.
 Although all members of the committee are not required to attend each annual meeting (see below), all members of the committee must be in attendance for Ph.D. qualifying and defense examinations or Master's comprehensive oral examination.
 All members of the committee must approve the Master's thesis or Ph.D. dissertation.

 Annual Committee Meeting: Each year graduate students should meet with their committee to discuss progress towards the Ph.D. and get feedback, advice, and mentoring on their Ph.D. progress.
 Before the meeting, students should fill out this mentoring survey, and students and their advisor should fill out the Excel_template and the Individual Development Plan (IDP), and the student should prepare a two-page written research report (with background and context of the work, along with future plans); these documents should be emailed to the rest of the committee at least 1 day before the meeting.
 During the meeting (usually about an hour), students should present some slides on: classes taken, conferences attended, talks/posters presented, papers published, and then to give a short research update as well as an outline of future plans.
 After the meeting, the chair of the committee fills out their section and sends it back to the student.
-The student should email the grad chair, the grad coordinator, and gradannualreviews@ucmerced.edu with both the Excel document and the IDP with the email subject Student_ID_Name and have the files also titled the same to be 1234000_John_Doe.xlsx and 1234000_John_Doe_IDP.
+The student should email the grad chair and chemistry@ucmerced.edu with both the Excel document and the IDP with the email subject Student_ID_Name and have the files also titled the same to be 1234000_John_Doe.xlsx and 1234000_John_Doe_IDP.
 The Excel form helps with Grad Div assessment and the IDP is to help the student, advisor, and committee set goals and focus progress towards achieving those goals.
 There is considerable evidence that IDPs with concrete goal setting help students in their research training and facilitate communication between mentees and mentors.
 The qualifying exam can serve as the annual meeting.

 The steps for the qualifying exam and advancement to candidacy are: